iadityatharu/Learn-PostgreSQL/intro.md

 3. AVG (): It is used to calculate the average of a numeric column.
 4. MAX (): It is used to find the maximum value in a column.
 5. MIN (): It is used to find the minimum value in a column.
+## IMPORTANT!
+1. GROUP BY clause:
+It is used to group the result set by one or more columns.
+example:
+SELECT department, AVG(salary) FROM employee GROUP BY department;